-On all units except the 27' and 25' Front bed Model an exterior water service shut off valve is located nside the lavatory cabinet and can be accessed by either opening the cabinet doors or removing the cabinet drawers.
-The front bed models shut off valve is accessed by removing a door on the wardrobe bottom shelf.
+On all units except the front bed models an exterior water service shut off valve is located nside the lavatory cabinet and can be accessed by either opening the cabinet doors or removing the cabinet drawers.
+The front bed models shut off valve is accessed by removing the access panel on the wardrobe bottom shelf.
 The exterior water service is located beyond the heated area of the trailer and can be damaged if the water is not turned off in freezing temperatures.
 In freezing temperatures close the shut off the valve and open the exterior water service valve to drain the valve and line.